 Meanwhile I have tested him in every way I could imagine to re-enact the night time sleep space he should be in.
 Now, I am a huge advocate of co-sleeping as needed, and understand that most toddlers aren’t sleeping through the night, so sleeping through the night wasn’t necessarily my goal–sleeping with comfort was.

 Still we had tummy ache complaints every day.
-No constipation and no diarrhea-just a funny diaper, somewhat lose or somewhat large, every now and again.
+No constipation and no diarrhea — just a funny diaper, somewhat loose or somewhat large, every now and again.
 But I knew just where to start with this food phenolics group.
 Bananas were the first food I checked him on from this list.
 I had suspected them, and indeed they checked as a problem.

 The trick with this group is that it’s all real food, and the hard part for people in our practice to grasp is that we’ve taken them off convenient junk food and put them on real food.
 Then if this tests as a problem for them, they have further evidence that “healthy” food doesn’t have to be consumed.